hanabi/hanabi.github.io/README.md

 * A skip of three 1s means a chop move shift of 2, and so forth.
 * For example, in a 3-player game:
   * It is the first turn of the game.
-  * Alice clues Bob number 1, which highlights three 1's.
+  * Alice clues Bob number 1, which touches three 1's.
 They are in slots 1, 2, and 3.
   * Bob is expected to play slot 3 (which is the oldest 1).
 If he plays slot 3, nothing special happens.
   * If Bob plays slot 2, he is performing a *1's Out-of-Order Chop Move*, and Cathy should chop move one card (her slot 5).
   * If Bob plays slot 1, he is performing a *Skipped 1's Out-of-Order-Chop Move*, and Cathy should chop move the card next to her chop (her slot 4).